 Participation in the volunteer orientation program is required.

-New Volunteer Orientation Fall 2014 “Meet the Arboretum” will be presented by Los Voluntarios on five Wednesday mornings, 9:30a.m. – 12:30 p.m., September 10, 17, 24 and October 1, 8.
+Five morning sessions of New Volunteer Orientation “Meet the Arboretum” is presented by Los Voluntarios.
+Dates of the next Orientation have yet to be determined.
 Attendance is required at all five sessions.
 The orientation includes an overview and history of the Arboretum as well as information about the various volunteer opportunities.
-An additional nine training sessions are required for school and walking tour docents and are scheduled for October 20 & 27, November 3,17 & 24, December 1,8,15 & 22, 9:00 a.m. – 12:00 noon.
+Additional training sessions are required for school and walking tour docents.

 Special Event Volunteers – Adults & Students